 The answers to these questions should connect the dots between what an employer is seeking and your experiences.

 Avoid including a generic cover letter with your application and make sure you are not repeating your resume word for word.
 Make every attempt to obtain personal contact information and position title for a specific individual within the organization to whom you can address your letter.

 To get you started, take a look at the samples below and review the Guide to Writing Cover Letters for detailed explanation of best practices.

-Note: cover letters uploaded to SJUcareers are automatically approved without a review.
-If you want your cover letter reviewed by a counselor, bring your cover letter and a job description to Drop-In Hours (link to drop-in hours) or schedule an in-person, phone, or Skype appointment by calling 610.660.3100.
+Note: cover letters uploaded to Handshake are automatically approved without a review.
+If you want your cover letter reviewed by a counselor, bring your cover letter and a job description to Drop-In Hours or schedule an in-person, phone, or Skype appointment by logging into Handshake.

 Follow Up Tips